 MISTER RAY 2xOXE 200, 250 hours | NOT OPERATING | Engines sent to OXE for proper overhaul. |

-SHELDON POLAR 1xOXE 200, 250 hours | NOT OPERATING | Engine changed to a Yamaha to be able to operate the boat.
-Parts from the uninstalled engine used as spare parts to the other engines. |
+SHELDON POLAR 1xOXE 200, 250 hours | NOT OPERATING | The engine is changed to a Yamaha to operate the boat.
+Parts from the uninstalled engine are used as spare parts for the other engines. |

 Read the rest of this post to learn more about our experiences with the OXE engines.